 The League of Women Voters of Greater Cleveland

-The new League, members say, will be able exercise a stronger, more unified, and more effective voice regarding regional issues and public policy and will deliver better-coordinated, better-managed voter service and education.
+Visit LWVGreaterCleveland.org to learn about the activities of the larger League.
+A Greater Cleveland League will be able exercise a stronger, more unified, and more effective voice regarding regional issues and public policy and will deliver better-coordinated, better-managed voter service and education.

 We welcome you to the new League and urge you to join us to make your voice heard here and in Greater Cleveland.
-If you click “Join” at the top of this page, you will become a member of the Greater Cleveland League and Shaker’s chapter.
+If you click “Join” at the top of this page, you can become a member of the Greater Cleveland League and Shaker’s chapter.

 A new League committee, “Engage Shaker,” co-chaired by Judy Stenta and Carol Lowenthal, has begun meeting.
 Committee members are Julianna Senturia, Tania Menesse and Colette Hart, and your co-presidents Holly Wang and Susan Troia.
 This group is working on forming a leadership training class for potential future city leaders.
 Watch for additional information!